 For example, if you pay $2,000 in closing costs on a $100,000 mortgage, the costs represent 2% of the loan amount.
 If you pay $2,000 in closing costs on a $40,000 mortgage, the costs represent 5% of the loan amount, which is very high.

 So if you want to figure out if you should refinance a smaller mortgage, you need to make sure that the closing closing costs are justified by a lower monthly payment.
 You can do this by determining how long it takes to recover your closing costs.

 Returning to the example above, if you pay $2,000 in closing costs and you save $50 on your monthly mortgage payment by refinancing, it takes 40 months, or three years and four months, to recover the costs ($2,000 (closing costs) / $50 (monthly savings) = 40 (months).
 You usually want to recoup your closing costs in 30 months or less when you refinance.

 Use ourMORTGAGE REFINANCE CALCULATORto determine your monthly savings and how long it takes to recover your closing costs

 So the answer to the question of if you should refinance a small mortgage comes down to the closing costs.
 If you can lower your mortgage rate and pay no or low closing costs then refinancing makes sense.

 If you are required to pay higher closing costs because your mortgage amount is small or for another reason, then you need to determine if you recover the costs within a relatively short time frame.
 This is particularly important if you intend to sell your home or pay off your mortgage sooner rather than later.

-If you do refinance, it is important that the length of your new loan matches, or is shorter than, the number of years you have remaining on your current mortgage.
+If you decide to refinance, we recommend that the length of your new loan matches, or is shorter than, the number of years you have remaining on your current mortgage, if possible.
 For example, if you have ten years remaining on your current mortgage, you should refinance into a new ten year loan.